-Something you can do to help the hen is to ensure that the roosters’ spurs are short and if he is mating frequently with certain hens, fit them out with a hen saddle for protection.
+You can help the hen to ensure that the roosters’ spurs are short and if he is frequently mating with certain hens, fit them out with a hen saddle for protection.

 The Best Hen Saddle

 The mating act is very brief.
-Once he maneuvers into position, the hens’ cloaca averts as does his, resulting in a cloacal ‘kiss’.
-His sperm is transferred from his papilla to the hens’ vagina, where it begins its long journey.
+Once he maneuvers into position, the hens’ cloaca averts as does his, resulting in a cloacal ‘kiss.’

 Chicken Reproductive Anatomy